hannutt/demo/README.md

 Java -> shows your Java version and installation directory.
 File system -> shows the total status of the hard disk and the free space.
 Registry -> access to the Windows registry.
+WLAN report -> Create a new wlan report  (netsh wlan show wlanreport -command) or open the latest report in a web browser

 Running applications-> shows running applications and their process ID.